The Carmilla Movie ushers in the new stakeholders of vampire cinema

 "I recently spoke about this at New York Comic Con," Negovanlis said.
 "I'm never worried about being typecast as queer, because queer people are different.
 I think if I was always playing a broody lesbian vampire, I would be concerned."

-For Bauman, the possibility of being pigeonholed as a gay character has crossed her mind.
+For Bauman, the possibility of being pigeonholed as a queer character has crossed her mind.
 "I've thought about it, to be completely honest.
 But the fact that I have to think about it is the reason that I want to keep playing queer roles.
 I want to break that unspoken rule in the industry, and break this notion that something as silly as sexuality can define what roles you can and can't play."

 Bauman admits to having had "a very sheltered" childhood in a religious household in Kitchener, Ont., where even shows such as Sabrina the Teenage Witch were off the table.
 Coming out as bisexual took her years, because she "didn't see it as an option."